Guide to foraging for guinea pigs

 Snowdrop

-• Make sure you monitor your piggies after you feed them the forage.
-Should you suspect that your piggy becomes unwell, stop feeding the foraged plant immediately and consult your vet.
-Signs of plant poisoning include muscle spasms, tremor, and an inability to hold its head up.
-If you notice such signs, please refer to a vet immediately.
+Just as you would do with new foods, introduce forage in your guinea pig’s diet slowly and in small amounts.
+Monitor your guinea pigs after feeding them forage, and should you suspect that your piggy is feeling unwell, stop feeding the foraged plant immediately and consult your vet.
+Signs of plant poisoning in guinea pigs include muscle spasms, tremors, and an inability to hold the head up.
+If you notice such signs, please rush to a vet immediately.

 Further tips on Foraging for Guinea Pigs

 • Start picking plants that are the most common kinds with the easiest identification (dandelions, clovers, grass).
-These are often a lot safer choices to start with as you build your confidence.
+These are often safer choices to start with as you build your confidence.

 • Do not just rely on “common names” of plants!
-Common names can change frequent and be blanket names for many different plants.
-Some wild edible plants share the same common names as poisonous plants.
-(Foraging, wildedible.com).
+Common names can change frequently and be blanket names for many different plants.
+Some wild edible plants share the same common names as poisonous plants (Foraging, wildedible.com).

 • Create a forage journal to track your progress.